solid/authentication-panel/oidc-authentication.md

 In the Solid ecosystem, an IdP may be controlled, supplied and used by any entity, and may exist for any length of time.

-This specification makes use of OAuth and OIDC best practices and assumes the [Authorization](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) Code Flow with PKCE, as per OIDC definition.
+This specification makes use of OAuth and OIDC best practices and adopts the [Authorization](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) Code Flow with PKCE, as per OIDC definition.
 It is also assumed that there is no preexisting trust relationship with the IdP.
 This means dynamic, and static